 The PTR mechanism is slow and unreliable as it requires multiple lookups.
 As such, it is not recommended according to the RFC 7208 guidelines.
 Some receiving servers ignore the PTR mechanism or even the entire SPF record with the PTR mechanism.

 7. EXISTS: This SPF mechanism executes a DNS A record search for the domain provided.
 A match happens when a valid A record is found, regardless of the actual lookup result.
 Using macros, you can set up per-user exceptions with this mechanism.

 8. INCLUDE: This mechanism is used to authorize third-party email senders by specifying their domains.
 A sender is authorized when its IP address matches the IP addresses or domains contained in the SPF record of the listed domain.
 A permanent error result is returned when no SPF record is found for the listed third-party domain.

 An SPF Qualifier is an optional prefix to a mechanism.
 Adding an SPF record to your DNS with SPF Qualifiers tells receiving mail servers how to treat an email when there’s a match with a Mechanism value.

 Mechanisms are verified in the order of their occurrence in an SPF record.
 If a Mechanism lacks a Qualifier and there’s a match, SPF authentication passes.
-However, when there’s no match, the default action is neutral; this means the email message neither passes nor fails authentication.
+However, when there’s no match, the default action is neutral; the email message neither passes nor fails authentication.